Safe motor arming system

 - Arming: an action which allows the motor to run.

 - Disarming: an action which prevents the motor from running, and stops it if already running.
+Note that killing is a special case of disarming, whereby the motor is disarmed unconditionally.

 - Gesture: a user action which involves moving switches and/or sticks in a particular sequence.